 Gradually increase the length of time you ask your pet to stay, but take it slowly - crate training a dog can take time and patience!

 Crate training a dog should be a relaxed and fun affair and shouldn't be stressful for either of you!

 It's best to keep your voice light and fun sounding, and don't use low tones as he may think he's being reprimanded or punished.

 One of the easiest ways of making crate training more fun is to make it seem like a game, and make it exciting for him.

-Placing his favorite toy in his crate or giving him a juicy bone to keep him occupied will make his crate a fun and interesting place to be.
+Placing his favourite toy in his crate or giving him a juicy bone to keep him occupied will make his crate a fun and interesting place to be.

 I hope this article has given you enough information to help you with your dog crate training and that you've been successful, without too many hiccups!

 I used a crate for Max when he was a puppy, and I still use it today but no longer lock him inside as he's fully house-trained and I trust him around the house.